-[Alternative 2:] (b) A theme-word format, pattern or combination may become associated with a breeder by custom and practice.
-However, to become associated with a breeder, it would be necessary for the thomes to be accompanied by to include a common word, prefix or suffix.
-In such cases, the authority may consider that the use of that theme-word format, pattern or combination for denominations of varieties by another breeder may mislead or cause confusion concerning the identity of the breeder;
+(b) A word format, pattern or combination may become associated with a breeder by custom and practice.
+However, to become associated with a breeder, it would be necessary to include a common word, prefix or suffix.
+In such cases, the authority may consider that the use of that word format, pattern or combination for denominations of varieties by another breeder may mislead or cause confusion concerning the identity of the breeder;